FredK7/Hackerrank_challenges_solved/README.md

-Contains solutions to hackerank challenges on algorithms
+Contains solutions to hackerank challenges on problem solving, specifically algorithms.